 Never get stuck in the fear of making the right decisions for you.
 Every decision that originates from fear increases the gap between you and your happiness.

-Always remember that you deserve nothing less than kindness and respect from others.
-When you choose to declare that you deserve a minimum of kindness and respect, you give everyone an opportunity to show those things to you.
+You deserve nothing less than kindness and respect from others.
+When you choose to declare that, you give everyone an opportunity to show those things to you.

-When certain people choose to instead continue their toxic behavior toward you, you have the opportunity to show kindness and respect to yourself by letting them go.
+Then, when certain people choose to be disrespectful and unkind toward you, you have the opportunity to show kindness and respect to yourself by letting them go.

 Breaking ties with toxic family members isn’t always the easiest road to travel, but it can often be the most healing.